Kari Lake Cried Foul at Election Results. Then She Started Winning

 MyPillow CEO Mike Lindell, an early and outspoken supporter of Lake, attempted to square the ideas of voter fraud and the belief of a decisive Lake victory.

-The Lake campaign didn’t return The Daily Beast’s request for comment and the race still had not by Wednesday night.
+The Lake campaign didn’t return The Daily Beast’s request for comment and the race still had not been called by Wednesday night.

 In fitting fashion for one of the far right’s most high-profile culture warriors and 2020 election conspiracists, Lake is now one crucial step closer to the top office of a key battleground state.